Characters: Kingdom Hearts Disney Villains

 Voiced by: Hiroshi Hatanaka (Japanese), Ken Page (English)

-- Back from the Dead: Maleficent brings him back; he's an Ungrateful Bastard.
+- Back from the Dead: Maleficent brings him back, but he's not all there.

-- Bond Villain Stupidity: He always uses traps in his attempts to kill Sora, Jack, Donald, and Goofy, since he doesn't quite have the guts to take care of them directly.
+- Bond Villain Stupidity: He always uses traps in his attempts to stop Sora and his allies, since he doesn't quite have the guts to take care of them directly.
 Justified in that he's a pretty bad fighter in close combat.

 - Dirty Coward